On this complete guide, discover relevant information to move and live in Portugal. Taxes, best cities, politics, and day-to-day tips.

 In Portugal, the head of the Government is represented by the Prime Minister, who is appointed by the President of the Republic and is usually the leader of the party most voted in the legislative elections (but not necessarily).

-As head of the Executive Branch, the Prime Minister coordinates the action of the ministers, represents the government, reports to the Assembly of the Republic, and keeps the President informed of issues related to governance.
+As the head of the Executive Branch, the Prime Minister coordinates the activities of government ministers, represents the government, reports to the Assembly of the Republic, and keeps the President informed on matters of governance.

-The Prime Minister also signs decrees, but the promulgation of the legislative act is the exclusive responsibility of the President.
+While the Prime Minister signs decrees, the formal promulgation of legislative acts remains the exclusive responsibility of the President.

 Judiciary Power